cbennett07/demo-swf-app-chris/README.md

 http://localhost:3000/
 ```

+`Update`: added more css and logo (image is slightly different)

 <p align="center">
   <img src="img/img-012.png" width="100%" title="hover text">
 </p>

 ### Connect the Front and Backends

+Now we will connect the front and backends.
 Let's start by adding new tasks to our gradle build file.

  These tasks will:
  - install any dependencies need for the frontend